A kind of linear quadratic non-zero sum differential game of backward stochastic differential equation with asymmetric information: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{motivation}, we introduce novel examples to explain the motivations of this paper.
-In Section \ref{Section1.2}, an LQ game of BSDE with asymmetric information is formulated in detail and an open-loop Nash equilibrium point is derived.
-Section \ref{SC} is devoted to solving some concrete examples of the LQ game.
-Feedback Nash equilibrium points are uniquely obtained by the filters of forward-backward stochastic differential equations (FBSDEs).
-Some concluding remarks are given in Section \ref{CR}.
+In Section \ref{Section1.2}, a kind of LQ game of BSDE with asymmetric information is formulated in detail and an open-loop Nash equilibrium point is derived.
+Section \ref{SC} is devoted to solving three concrete cases of the LQ game.
+Feedback Nash equilibrium points are uniquely obtained by the filters of forward-backward SDEs (FBSDEs, for short).
+One numerical example is also shown.
+In Section \ref{CR}, some concluding remarks are given.
+Finally, in Appendix, several examples are shown to illustrate that the special cases we studied in Section \ref{SC} are realistic.